vacanza/holidays/CONTRIBUTING.md

 **non-default** locales only.
 Don't forget to fill in the translation file headers.
 Finally, update the list of supported translations for the country in the README.md.

-!!! note Default language `.po` files
+!!! note "Default language `.po` files"

     In this project, the `.po` file for each country or market's **default** language (the one that matches that entity's `default_language` attribute) **intentionally** keeps `msgstr` values